Kannonin Temple

 Google Maps

 You can take the red line of the 100 Yen Kururi Bus from Tottori Station.
-Get off at bus stop number 14 (15 minutes, 100 yen, buses every 20 minutes).
-From there, it’s a 3-5 minute walk to the temple.
-Alternatively, you can walk to the temple in about 30 minutes from the station.
+Get off at bus stop number 14 (15 minutes, 100 yen; buses run every 20 minutes).
+From there, it’s a 3–5 minute walk to the temple.
+Alternatively, you can walk from the station to the temple in about 30 minutes.

 Resources